Programmer’s Guide

 Padding

-In the case that the plaintext/ciphertext is not a multiple of the block size and the AES unit is operated in OFB or CTR mode, software can employ any form of padding for the input data of the last message block as the padding bits do not have an effect on the actual message bits.
+In the case that the AAD or plaintext/ciphertext is not a multiple of the block size and the AES unit is operated in OFB or CTR mode or in GCM, software can employ any form of padding for the input data of the last block as the padding bits do not have an effect on the actual message bits or the final authentication tag in case of GCM.
 It is recommended that software discards the padding bits after reading the output data.

 De-Initialization